Founded in 2002, Jenny Brown Associates has quickly become the biggest agency in Scotland and one of the leading literary agencies in the UK.

 Lucy Juckes represents writers and illustrators for children.
 She was previously co-founder and Managing Director of Barrington Stoke, the children’s publisher specialising in books for reluctant readers.
 Lucy has also worked as Sales Director of Bloomsbury.
 She is also co-founder of Picture Hooks, with Vivian French, a scheme to encourage new emerging illustrators through mentoring, conferences and exhibitions.
 For details check out www.picturehooks.org.uk – especially if you’re an illustrator!

-Lucy is currently taking a break from considering new submissions and her list will re-open later in the year.
+Lucy is currently taking a break from considering new submissions and her list will re-open on 1st September.

 Following an internship at JBA, Kevin Pocklington joined as Rights Manager in 2009, and is now developing his own client list in the areas of popular culture and sport, and looking to broaden out into non-fiction genres.

 Kevin is looking for non-fiction submissions, particularly in the areas of popular culture and sport.